 What Is ASEAN?

 Before the formation of ASEAN, there was a 1961 organization called the Association of Southeast Asia (ASA), made up of Thailand, Malaysia, and the Philippines.
 On August 8, 1967, ASEAN itself was formed when the foreign ministers of Thailand, Singapore, Philippines, Malaysia, and Indonesia signed the Bangkok Declaration of what is now known as the ASEAN Declaration.
 The driving force behind the formation of the organization was the thirst for economic development and fear of communism.
-Brunei joined the organization in 1984, Vietnam 1995, Laos and Myanmar 1997, and Cambodia, 1999.
-In the 1970s, with the change of power in the Asian countries and after the end of Vietnam wars, ASEAN experienced a dynamic economic growth and stronger unification such that the organization was able to adopt a unified response when Vietnam invaded Cambodia in 1979.
+Brunei joined the organization in 1984, Vietnam in 1995, Laos and Myanmar in 1997, and Cambodia in 1999.
+In the 1970s, with the change of power in the Asian countries and after the end of the Vietnam War, ASEAN experienced dynamic economic growth and stronger unification such that the organization was able to adopt a unified response when Vietnam invaded Cambodia in 1979.

-In tourism the institutionalization of visa-free travel in the ASEAN region has promoted inter-ASEAN travel and hence tourism.
-By 2010 43% of tourists in the ASEAN member states came from the ASEAN countries.
-The organization through its Sub-Committee on Tourism has managed to establish Promotion Chapters for Tourism in Australia/New Zealand, Hong Kong, Japan, North America, UK, and Germany.
+In tourism, the institutionalization of visa-free travel in the ASEAN region has promoted inter-ASEAN travel and hence tourism.
+By 2010, 43% of tourists in the ASEAN member states came from the ASEAN countries.
+The organization through its Sub-Committee on Tourism has managed to establish Promotion Chapters for Tourism in Australia, New Zealand, Hong Kong, Japan, North America, the United Kingdom, and Germany.
 As of 2012, tourism accounted for an estimated 4.6% of ASEAN GDP directly and 10.9% indirectly.
 It employs about 9.3 million people and provides 25 million jobs linked to tourism.

 |Rank||Country||Human Development Index (HDI)||HDI Grade|